MortalJin/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize the feedback you got here.**

+From the storyboard we drew, we derived three main events that show the three functions of the traffic light.
+First is the red light, which means stop.
+Second is the yellow light, which means the light gonna be change to green, people can be ready to go.
+The last is a green light, which means people can safely cross the road.

 ## Part B. Act out the Interaction

 Physically act out the interaction you planned.
 For now, just pretend the light